davidmcclure/twitter-ext/README.md

 1. Update the image with `docker-compose build`.
 This will bake the current source code into the image.

 1. Push the image to Docker Hub with `docker push <user>/<repo>`.
 The first time, this will take a couple minutes to push up the whole image, which is ~1g.
 Subsequent pushes will be much faster, though, when just the source code layer is changed. **Important**: before pushing to a public repo, be sure that there aren't any config secrets baked into the image.
-The easiest approach is to just put everything in the `build/dev.env` file, which is patched in via docker-compose to the local dev environment, but not baked into the image itself.
+The easiest approach is to just put everything in the `build/dev.env` file, which is patched into the local dev environment by docker-compose, but not baked into the underlying image itself.

 1. Open `deploy/roles/spark/tasks/start.yml` and update the `image` and `name` keys to match the image on Docker Hub.
 Eg: